licaili193/2d_rocket_sim_2/README.md

 This project provide users some ways to expand project or save some of the designs they made.
 Users can add their own designs in ```rocket-config.json```, setting up a new object containing all information.

 ### Lints and fixes files
 Save the file and it may return some errors about typing problems.
-Users can just type the code below and
+Users can just run the code below
 ```
 npm run lint
 ```